fewdw/final-project-student/README.md

 This project is being done with the aid of mentor and external client Dr. Ben Hamza, a professor from Concordia University that had the kindness to oversee this project.

+To test this project from the employer login, use credentials username: "employer@employer.com" password: "employer"

 ### Project Structure

 - Every developper will have their own specific tag so it is easier to read the branches they have been working on